clcmo/marvel-challenge/docs/README.md

 - Favorites:

-- [x] List of characters favored by the user.
+- [ ] List of characters favored by the user.
-- [x] Empty list interface, error or no internet.
+- [ ] Empty list interface, error or no internet.

+- Extras:

+- Include Series, Features, Events and Stories.

 ## Requires